webpagecoder/justified-image-layout/README.md

 ## Options are as follows:

 - smallSizeDir: Directory to prepend for images in justified gallery (default: '')
-- largeSizeDir: Directory to prepend for higher resolution images (for popup purposes) (default: '')
+- largeSizeDir: Directory to prepend for higher resolution images (default: '')
-- rowHeight: Height for each row (default: '150px')
+- rowHeight: Height for each row (default: 150px)
-- padding: Padding between images (default: '10px')
+- padding: Padding between images (default: 10px)
 - expandFinalImage: Expand the final image to take up the rest of the row if needed (default: true)
 - enableAutoLoad: Enable autoloading of images (default: true)
-- autoLoadAmount: Amount of images to autoload (default: 50);
+- autoLoadAmount: Amount of images to autoload (default: 50)
 - onClickImage: Function to run upon image being clicked.
-This is where you might use something like bootstrap to display a modal - see the examples folder. (default: (imgName) => { })
+This is where you might use something like bootstrap to display a modal that shows the larger image - see the examples folder. (default: (imgName) => { })

 ## Live example
 You can view [https://slick.photos](https://slick.photos) to see a live version of JustifiedImageLayout.
+The justified photos are also clickable.
+Larger versions of images are displayed in a pop-up modal.